terrasoff/ts-mobx-form-state/README.md

 * Provide the flexible form validation flow (client or server side).
 You are free to use any side validator with that library.

-* Allows you to add extra attributes to your input fields.
+* Allows you to add extra attributes to your input fields (like hint, warning or required).

-* Set form initial state with javascript model (object).
+* Control the form's state.
+Like initial state or check if it's dirty.

 Pro: